yaravind007/yaravind007/README.md

 Welcome to my GitHub profile!
 I am pursuing a career in **Data Analytics** and am passionate about learning technologies related to **Cybersecurity** and **Networking**.
 I strive to leverage data analytics to make informed decisions and improve systems.

 ## 🌐 Visit My Website
-You can learn more about me and my projects on my [Portfolio Website](https://www.datascienceportfol.io/yaravindco).
+You can learn more about me and my projects on my [Portfolio Website](https://www.aravindyedida.com).

 ## 🧑‍🎓 Education
 - **M.Sc in Computer Science** | Andhra University College of Engineering,Visakhapatnam (Graduated Aug 2024)

 ## 🔧 Skills
-- **Analytical Tools**: Excel, Power BI
+- **Analytical Tools**: Excel, Power BI, Tableau
 - **Programming Languages**: Python, SQL, Java
 - **Web Development**: HTML, CSS, JavaScript
-- **Cybersecurity**: Ethical Hacking, Network Security

 ## 💼 Experience
 - **Cybersecurity Trainee Intern** at Skill Uprise | May 2024 – July 2024